Dominic McGlinchey: Early life

-Dominic McGlinchey was born in 1954, in the family home in Ballyscullion Road, Bellaghy, in rural south Londonderry.
+Dominic McGlinchey was born in 1954, in the family home in Ballyscullion Road, Bellaghy, in rural south County Londonderry.
 He was the third of eleven children in a staunchly republican family.
 His father owned a garage; some of his father's police customers would later die at McGlinchey's hands.
 His mother Monica was a devout Catholic.
 McGlinchey had seven brothers and four sisters.
 Educated at the local school, he was a bright child, although not outstandingly so, classmates later said.
 When he was 16 he began an apprenticeship in his father's garage.
 About this time he was joining the numerous civil rights marches that were taking place in the county.
 His precise reasons for doing so are unclear, but Dillon speculates that "he was reacting to events around him and the idea of participating in marches offered glamour and a close identification with his own community".